Alhuzsyam/tictactoe-thymeleaf-Java-/Readme.md

 # 🕹️ Tic-Tac-Toe Java Web (Configurable Board)

 This is a web-based implementation of the classic Tic-Tac-Toe game built with **Java Spring Boot** using **Thymeleaf** as the template engine.
-It was developed as part of the backend recruitment test for **FWD Singapore**.

 ---